ArweaveOasis/ArweaveAcademy/README.md

 ## Overview

 The School of DumDum is a part of Arweave Academy developer education program.
 We offer developers free, high-quality courses and practical tasks to help them start building applications on Arweave and AO from scratch.

 Special thanks to [@K4y1s](https://x.com/K4y1s), [@sayestheorem](https://x.com/sayestheorem), [@rosmcmahon_real](https://x.com/rosmcmahon_real) and [@developer_dao](https://x.com/developer_dao) for support, and to [@OpenBuildxyz](https://x.com/OpenBuildxyz) for their guidance and assistance with the event process.

 We divided this event into two parts: one for beginners and one for advanced developers.

 - **Beginners** can enter the `Learning section`, where they will complete their learning by studying courses and submitting tasks.
 - **Advanced Developers** can directly participate in the `Practice section` competition.
-You can choose a topic of your interest from the challange list and complete the practice by developing and writing tutorials.
+You can choose a topic of your interest from the challenge list and complete the practice by developing and writing tutorials.
 The best practices will be selected by judges and rewarded.

 ## Preparation

-Before participating in the event, here’s what you need to prepare:
+Before participating in the event, here's what you need to prepare:

 - An Arweave/AO wallet -- [Arconnect](https://www.arconnect.io/)
 - An all-in-one Arweave AO relevant documentation list -- [awesome-ao](https://github.com/ArweaveOasis/awesome-ao)